Tag Archives: web analytics

 Website Key Performance Indicators (KPIs) – How Do You Measure Up?

 If you are still using just hits and pageviews to measure your website’s performance, it’s time to ask yourself a few questions about how well you understand the performance of your website.
-How do these metrics contribute to understanding of how well you are acheiving your business objectives? eMarketing is just like offline marketing, in that requires measurement followed by optimisation.
-Only better, because we have more data.
+How do these metrics contribute to understanding of … read post

 Webmaster Jam Sessions